alexziskind1/workshop/docs/chapters/chapter4.md

   <b>Exercise</b>: Receiving parameters
 </h4>

-In this exercise we will play with the `rgb` component: `rgb.component.ts`.
+In this exercise we will update the `rgb` component: `rgb.component.ts`.
 Currently every time you navigate to `rgb` the input parameters are getting ignored.
 Your task is to intercept the 'rgb' parameter and update `this.rgb`.

 <div class="solution-start"></div>